m0r4a/dotfiles/README.md

 When enabling the `nvim` package, the manager creates symlinks for its configuration files under `$HOME/.config/nvim`.

+When enabling the `zsh` package, the manager creates symlinks for its configuration files directly under `$HOME`, as the files are not located within a .config directory in the package.

 ## Contributing

 Contributions are welcome!
 Feel free to: